thenlabs/http-server/README.md

 ### Creating custom routes.

-The HttpServer use the [Symfony Routing Component](https://github.com/symfony/routing) for handle the routing, therefore, you can use all the his posibilities.
+The HttpServer use the [Symfony Routing Component](https://github.com/symfony/routing) for handle the routing, therefore, you can use all the his possibilities.

 The next example shown the way to creating a custom route.